zoodles/translate/README.md

 Configuration
 -------------

-You can configure from_locales and to_locales in your development.rb by
+(Optional) You can configure from_locales and to_locales explicitly through your environments/development.rb by adding

 	config.from_locales = [:en]
 	config.to_locales = [:ja, :es, :fr]

+Where [:en] could be replaced by locale list of your choice.

 Dependencies
 ------------